Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 It has the steering wheel in front, gas and brake pedals at the bottom, the hand brakes and gears to the side, and a whole lot of other buttons, knobs, and controls.

-It’s no wonder why sitting in this spot can make you anxious — there’s so much to get used to!
+It’s no wonder that sitting in this spot can make you anxious — there’s so much to get used to!

-If you have access to a vehicle at home, I recommend you sit in the driver’s seat whenever you get the chance.
+If you have access to a vehicle at home, sit in the driver’s seat whenever you get the chance.

 Maybe this might be while you’re waiting on someone else, or at a random time when the vehicle is just sitting in the driveway.